mariammartirosyan/web-system-mysql-mongodb/README.md

 This will launch three containers: `webapp`, `mySqlDB`, and `mongoDB`.

-Once the containers are up and running, you can access the application by navigating to the following URL in your browser: <http://localhost:8001/>
+Once the containers are up and running, the application can be accessed through the following URL: <http://localhost:8001/>